-This year you and your business have had to face unprecedented challenges that potentially won’t go away soon.
+This year you and your business may be facing challenges that potentially won’t go away soon.
 Are you doing the ‘right thing’?
-When you’re faced with a plethora of decisions, how do you balance time to consider those decisions versus the immediacy some might require in order for your business to survive?
+When you’re faced with a plethora of decisions, how do you balance time to consider those decisions versus the immediacy some may require in order to survive?

 Whether you are barely getting by, operating in a reduced ‘maintenance mode’ or, as with some sectors, struggling to keep up with demand, your situation has accentuated some decision dilemmas, some of which are commercial, some of which are ‘moral dilemmas’ (or as economists term them, ‘moral hazards’).